 - Here, an interface is provided that takes the query from the user, transforms it in a way the source database can understand, and then sends the query directly to the source databases to obtain the result.

 - And the data only remains in the actual source databases.

 Issues in Data Integration:

-There are no of issues to consider during data integration: Schema Integration, Redundancy, Detection and resolution of data value conflicts.
-These are explained in brief as following below.
+There are three issues to consider during data integration: Schema Integration, Redundancy Detection, and resolution of data value conflicts.
+These are explained in brief below.

 1. Schema Integration: